Xsonmar/Xsonmar/README.md

 - 👋 Hi, I’m @Xsonmar
 - 👀 I’m interested in software, website, and interface designs;
-- 🌱 I’m currently learning html , css , js , java , python , c++ , Android;
+- 🌱 I’m currently learning html , css , js , java , python , flutter , Android;
 - 💞️ I’m looking to collaborate on the global companies;
-- 📫 How to reach me "hissahsaadalghamdi@gmail.com";
+- 📫 How to reach me "hissahsaad2001@gmail.com";

 <!---
 Xsonmar/Xsonmar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.